-"I absolutely did not say that," Ofelia Felix-Johnson, now living in Nebraska, tells Xpress.
-"This was not done with my consent, and I didn’t even know about it.
-I didn’t appreciate him putting my name out there when I had nothing to do with it.”
+"I absolutely did not say that," Felix-Johnson maintains.
+"This was not done with my consent, and I didn't even know about it.
+I didn't appreciate him putting my name out there when I had nothing to do with it."

-The statement was released by Johnson in June 2009 after news that he pled guilty in 1996 to aggravated assault in Cuyahoga County, Ohio, broke in the midst of his campaign for state vice chair.
-He was given an 18-months suspended sentence, and ordered to move to Toledo and undergo domestic-violence counseling.
+Johnson released the statement last June after the news broke — in the midst of his campaign for state vice chair — that he'd pleaded guilty to aggravated assault in Cuyahoga County, Ohio, in 1996.
+He was given an 18-month suspended sentence and ordered to move to Toledo and undergo domestic-violence counseling.

-“He wrote it — or someone else did — saying it was me speaking, but it wasn’t me," Felix-Johnson asserts.
-She adds that she's contacted state GOP Chair Tom Fetzer over the issue, but hasn't received any response.
-Johnson won the vice chair race handily, subsequently resigned his role as county party chair and moved to Durham.
-He also chairs the Frederick Douglass Foundation, a conservative African-American policy group.
+But Felix-Johnson now asserts, "He wrote it — or someone else did — saying it was me speaking, but it wasn't me."
+She also says she's contacted state GOP Chair Tom Fetzer about the matter but has gotten no response.

-"I'll have to talk to her, I have no idea about this statement," he tells Xpress.
+Asked on April 30 about the authorship of Felix-Johnson's supposed endorsement, Johnson declined to comment.
+"I'll have to talk to her; I have no idea about this statement," he told Xpress.

-Asked again if Felix-Johnson wrote the endorsement, Johnson said "the statement in and of itself, I'm not going to answer that.
-I'm confused as to why this coming up again right now.
+Asked again if Felix-Johnson had written the endorsement, Johnson said: "The statement, in and of itself, I'm not going to answer that.
+I'm confused as to why this is coming up again right now.
 There's a primary race taking place, and I don't know why anyone's concerned about a statement from my ex-wife."
-He expressed doubt that Felix-Johnson had spoken with Xpress.
+He expressed doubt that Felix-Johnson had in fact spoken with Xpress.

-Advised that this was concerning the truth of a public statement supposedly made by her, Johnson said "OK, then that's what she's saying.
-I've had reporters communicate with her and that's as much as I'm going to involve my ex-wife at this point."
+Advised that the issue is the validity of a public statement he'd ascribed to her, Johnson said: "OK, then that's what she's saying.
+I've had reporters communicate with her, and that's as much as I'm going to involve my ex-wife at this point."